 Alex Heywood, Australia

-I haven’t paid enough attention to the digital artists who draw animals and wildlife, so let me fix it by introducing the incredible freelance artits, Alex Heywood with his astonishing universe filled with extraordinary creatures.
+I haven’t paid enough attention to the digital painters who draw animals and wildlife, so let me fix it by introducing the incredible freelance artist, Alex Heywood with his astonishing universe filled with extraordinary creatures.
 On the one hand, his artworks are an example of what search-and-find illustration can and should be: a soft palette complementing teeny-tiny characters that altogether set up a complete plot for a story.
 On the other hand, these are the children’s books illustrations of our dreams, as Alex masterly creates emotional and realistic personalities.
 Everyone, from bossy police-frogs to timid squirrel-like critters, goes far beyond a fictional character image.

-In 2021 Alex related his first graphic novel, Pet Human.
+In 2021 Alex released his first graphic novel, Pet Human.
 The story was written by a renowned film director David Guy Levy and Emmy Award-winning creative director Steffen Schlachtenhaufen.
 Alex has made the illustrations and created a unique visual experience, so this book is a must-have collectible for everyone who loves his cozy, narrative style.

 James Gilleard, United Kingdom

-According to the classic academic art books, any object can be reduced to simple geometric elements.
-It’s totally accurate, but how about creating a complex digital illustration with all the details being the same geometric shapes put together?
+According to classic academic art books, any object can be reduced to simple geometric elements.
+It’s totally accurate, but how about creating a complex digital artwork with all the details being the same geometric shapes put together?
 James Gilleard does it as smoothly as assembling a building blocks castle.
 Praising pop culture, architecture in lo-fi colors, and mysterious space, he casts his artistic spells on canvas to deliver even the most sophisticated things around us, made of different geometric pieces.

 Romain Trystram, Morocco